Flood Hydrology Road Map – The next 25 Years

 data are freely available for all carrying out flood hydrology studies

-The EA have highlighted a number of critical avenues for realising their vision.
 One of the key ones, in my view, is their idea to “consider how community accessibility (with the aspiration of open and free access) to software could be improved” and the delivery of “improvements to models, methods and systems would enable better uptake of (existing) scientific advances”.

-However, there are significant hurdles to overcome here as well, where ReFH2 methodologies are not well published or publicised and require a paid usage to implement in flood models.
-FEH methods through WINFAP are also paid to use, catchment data from FEH web are priced in such a way that small enterprises pay more for the same data as large companies through the credit system.
-To truly get hydrological estimation improved, it requires open access for all and the ability to share data, techniques and tools across the industry without meeting paid walls.
+FEH methods through WINFAP are also paid to use.
+Catchment data from the FEH web are priced so that small enterprises pay more for the same data as large companies through the credit system.
+To truly improve hydrological estimation, it requires open access for all and the ability to share data, techniques, and tools across the industry without meeting paid walls.

 It will be interesting to see how this vision develops and what steps can be practically taken to improve flood hydrology in the UK.